 - The "Worlds Collide" randomizer gives the player two random party members and the airship at the beginning of the game as well as the ability to swap freely between the World of Balance and the World of Ruin (something that's impossible without glitches in the vanilla game).
 Character, item, and Esper locations are randomized, and enemies are scaled to the party, meaning the game lends itself to a Low-Level Run.
 It is geared toward the competitive racing scene, and the mod's official Discord server has a dedicated racing section.

-- Kingdom Hearts II has a randomizer for the Final Mix+ version which shuffles items in chests, cutscenes, and level-ups, just like other randomizers.
+- The original PS2 release has a randomizer for the Final Mix+ version which shuffles items in chests, cutscenes, and level-ups, just like other randomizers.
 The win condition is to find the three Proofs and then defeat Xemnas.
 However, it also shuffles the bosses, meaning that in low-level areas, nothing is stopping the runner from encountering a Data Organization XIII member.
 The randomizer is still in alpha, because shuffling bosses around can break the game, but this is slowly being fixed.

 - Bloodstained: Ritual of the Night got a built-in randomizer mode as free post-launch DLC, in lieu of the Roguelike mode originally offered in the Kickstarter campaign.
 While the castle's layout remains the same, shard drops (including progression shards) and item placement (including key items) are randomly shuffled between enemies and chests.
 Shuffled progression shards and key items may make you take a very different route through the castle to reach the end bosses.